tguild/vehicle_signal_specification/README.md

 as each branch component is defined somewhere in the vspec file (or an included vspec file).

+## <a name="mixing-signals-and-attributes"/>MIXING SIGNALS AND ATTRIBUTES
+Items, such as which side the side the driver sits on, the vehicle weight, engine displacement, and other configuration data can optionally be used with VSS.

 # SIGNAL SPECIFICATION FORMAT
-The signal specification is written as a flat YAML list, where each signal and branch is a self-contained YAML list element
+A signal specification is written as a flat YAML list, where each signal and branch is a self-contained YAML list element

 The YAML list is a single file, called a *vspec* file.